FederatedAI/FATE/doc/develop/develop_guide.md

                 return HeteroLRHost
         ```
-        - use the decorator xxx_cpn_meta.bind_param with a special function to bind the parameter object of the developing component,
+        - use the decorator xxx_cpn_meta.bind_param to bind the parameter object to the developing component,
           which defines in Step 1.
-          The function should import the parameter object of this role then return the object.
+          The function imports and returns the parameter object.

           ``` sourceCode python
               @hetero_lr_cpn_meta.bind_param